 The FMCSA Drug and Alcohol Clearinghouse can be confusing for employers.
-Recently, federal regulators ruled to give state motor vehicle agencies 3 more years before needing to be fulling compliant.
+Recently, federal regulators ruled to give state motor vehicle agencies 3 more years before needing to be fully compliant.
 To learn learn more on the regulatory change, read below.

-Federal regulators made final rule, delaying the compliance deadline for the Drug & Alcohol Clearinghouse by three years for state motor vehicle agencies.
+Federal regulators made a final rule, delaying the compliance deadline for the Drug & Alcohol Clearinghouse by three years for state motor vehicle agencies.

 State agencies will have until January 6, 2023, instead of January 6, 2020 to comply with the rule.
 This gives states more time to ensure IT systems can securely tap into the Clearinghouse system, according to the Federal Motor Carrier Safety Administration.
 The 2020 deadline still remains in effect for drivers and carriers.